 Risk assessments Biosafety

-The Swedish Work Environment Authority's provisions regarding Microbiological work environment risks (look under "Acts and provisions – work environment and health" on the right) describe how, and when, to make a documented risk assessment for micro-organisms which have not been genetically modified.
+The Swedish Work Environment Authority's provisions regarding Microbiological work environment risks (look under "Acts and provisions – work environment and health") describe how, and when, to make a documented risk assessment for micro-organisms which have not been genetically modified.
 For genetically modified organisms (GMM), a risk assessment must always be carried out.

-Further information under "Permits and reports for GMM".
+Further information on page "Registration, permits and risk assessment for GMM".
 The risk assessment shall be carried out in order that everyone shall have a safe work environment, and to raise risk awareness.

 A risk assessment must always be made for microorganisms in risk groups 2-4.
 A risk assessment might be necessary for micro-organisms in risk group 1.
 It is up to the user to evaluate whether a micro-organism in risk group 1 is in need of a more thorough written risk assessment.

-Note that the BARA form should not be used for microorganisms that have been genetically modified, refer instead to "GMM-applications", on the right.
+Note that the BARA form should not be used for microorganisms that have been genetically modified, refer instead to "GMM-applications".

 Notification/permit is required for all microorganisms in risk group 2 and higher.
-Also refer to 'Applications to handle microorganisms' on the right.
+Also refer to "Applications to handle microorganisms".

-When assessing the risk of chemicals, refer instead to "Risk assessment – Chemicals" on the right.
+When assessing the risk of chemicals, refer instead to "Risk assessment – Chemicals".